 #4 Red, yellow, and orange veggies

-Many studies show that carrots, sweet potatoes, red peppers, and acorn squash are packed with carotenoids, fiber, and vitamins that are beneficial for your heart.
+Many studies show that carrots, sweet potatoes, red peppers, and acorn squash are packed with carotenoids, fiber, and vitamins.
+These are all beneficial for your heart.
 So cook with color and eat the rainbow!

-Legumes in general are great for your circulation, and hummus is chock-full of chickpeas (also known as garbanzo beans), which is a type of legume.
+Legumes in general are great for your circulation, and hummus is chock-full of chickpeas.
+Chickpeas are also known as garbanzo beans, and they’re a type of legume.
 The olive oil in hummus is good for your heart, too!
-A study showed that eating legumes four times a week (compared to once a week) was associated with a 22% lower risk of coronary heart disease.
+A study compared eating legumes once a week to eating legumes four times a week.
+The result: eating legumes four times a week was associated with a 22% lower risk of coronary heart disease.

 Everybody loves berries, and local berry season is coming soon!
-Strawberries, blueberries, raspberries, and blackberries are rich in fiber and antioxidants, especially when you eat them in season — at their flavorful and nutritional peak.
+Strawberries, blueberries, raspberries, and blackberries are rich in fiber and antioxidants.
+This is especially true when you eat them in season — at their flavorful and nutritional peak.
 There’s evidence that getting your antioxidant vitamins from food is much more effective and beneficial than getting them from supplements.
 So go ahead and grab another helping of berries!

 If you’ve never cooked with tofu, don’t be intimidated!
 Try tofu in a flavorful stir-fry with fresh veggies for a heart-healthy lunch or dinner.
-Research indicates that including more soy foods like tofu in your diet may have cardiovascular benefits, such as lowering blood pressure.
-The prepared vegan meals in your online farmers market are a super-easy and tasty way to get your tofu, whether your a tofu newbie or a tofu super fan.
+Research indicates that including more soy foods like tofu in your diet may have cardiovascular benefits, like lowering blood pressure.
+The prepared vegan meals in your online farmers market are a super-easy and tasty way to get your tofu.
+So go for it, whether your a tofu newbie or a tofu super fan.

 According to the NIH, asparagus is filled with mighty nutrients such as beta-carotene, folate, and fiber.
 This tender, sweet vegetable is delicious when roasted and drizzled with olive oil and a squeeze of lemon.
 Plus, asparagus only has 25 calories per cup (or about 5 calories per large spear) – win-win!

-Crisp, fresh broccoli florets dipped in hummus are an extra powerful snack with a whopping list of heart-healthy nutrients, including vitamins C and E, potassium, folate, and soluble fiber.
-Soluble fiber helps lower total and LDL cholesterol levels by binding to bile in the gut (which is made up of cholesterol) and removing it with the body’s waste.
+Crisp, fresh broccoli florets dipped in hummus are an extra powerful snack with a whopping list of heart-healthy nutrients.
+The list includes vitamins C and E, potassium, folate, and soluble fiber.
+Soluble fiber helps lower total and LDL cholesterol levels by binding to bile in the gut (which is made up of cholesterol).
+Then it gets removed from the body along with the body’s waste.